 Nag Panchami date 2025

-Nag Panchami is on 29 July 2025, which is Shukla Paksha Panchami of Shravan.
+Nag Panchami is on July 29, 2025, which is Shukla Paksha Panchami of Shravan.

-Raksha Bandhan date 2025
+Raksha Bandhan date 2025/ Muhurat

 Maha Shivratri Vrat, Puja and significance-Falgun, 2025

-Maha Shivratri is believed to be the day of the marriage of Lord Shiv And Goddess Parvati.
+Maha Shivratri is believed to be the day of the marriage of Lord Shiv and Goddess Parvati.

-Maha Shivratri Vrat 2024 commences for the devotees (Shav and Vaishnav) on 26 February 2025.
+Maha Shivratri Vrat 2025 commences for the devotees (Shav and Vaishnav) on 26 February 2025.

 It continues till the next day, i.e. on Sunday, for the devotees (Shav and Vaishnava), in